Hong Kong files charges against teenager shot by police | DW | 03.10.2019

-The 18-year-old shot by police in a pro-democracy protest will face two charges.
-Tsang Chi-Kin will be charged with rioting, which carries a maximum 10-year sentence, and assaulting a police officer.
+The 18-year-old shot by police in a protest has been charged with rioting, which carries a penalty of up to 10 years in prison.
+Tsang Chi-Kin also faces two additional counts of attacking two police officers.

+A Hong Kong court charged 18-year-old student, Tsang (Tony) Chi-Kin, of rioting, and who may face up to 10 years in prison.
+Tsang was among seven people charged with rioting on Thursday.

+The secondary school student also faces two additional counts of attacking two police officers, punishable by up to six months in prison.

-Hong Kong police announced that charges will be brought against 18-year-old student, Tsang (Tony) Chi-Kin, who was shot in the chest by a police officer on Tuesday, China's National day.
+A police officer had shot Tsang in the chest on Tuesday, China's National day.

-The 18-year-old will be charged with rioting, which carries a maximum 10-year sentence, and assaulting a police officer.
-His lawyer is due to appear in court on his behalf on Thursday.
+Tsang did not appear in court, his lawyer was due in court on his behalf.

 Around 200 supporters turned up to watch the proceedings.
+Dozens of supporters, many dressed in black, sat outside the courthouse.

 Tsang is the first victim of police gunfire in the city's pro-democracy protests.
 The day the shooting took place was the most violent of the demonstrations to date.